folbricht/desync/README.md

 - `extract`      - build a blob from an index file
 - `verify`       - verify the integrity of a local store
 - `list-chunks`  - list all chunk IDs contained in an index file
-- `cache`        - populate a cache from index files without writing to a blob
+- `cache`        - populate a cache from index files without extracting a blob or archive
 - `chop`         - split a blob according to an existing caibx and store the chunks in a local store
 - `pull`         - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
 - `tar`          - pack a catar file, optionally chunk the catar and create an index file.
 Not available on Windows.